-At the beginning of the 14th century, the donjon together with the buildings next to it was surrounded by rectangular circuit of defensive walls with rounded corners.
-In front of them, a moat was dug and an earth rampart was built.
+At the beginning of the 14th century, the donjon together with the buildings next to it was surrounded by rectangular circuit of more massive defensive walls with rounded corners.
+In front of them, a ditch was dug and an earth rampart was built.
 This circumference in the fifteenth century received a small, four-sided tower on the eastern side.
 On the south – east side, at a certain distance, still in the 13th century, a cylindrical tower was erected, constituting a separate defensive – warning site.
 Two centuries later it was incorporated into the extensive lower ward circuit.

 The castle has been preserved in the form of a ruin.
 One of the best preserved buildings is the main keep, other buildings are in a much worse condition.
 The outer, perimeter defensive wall has survived almost the entire length, but today it is much lower and is about 2-3 meters high.
 All towers of external fortifications have survived.
 In recent years, the castle is undergoing renovation and rescue works.